sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 This document describes the Functionality and High level design of the Route Consistency Checker(RCC).

 In SONiC the routing module, which is the source of routes, resides in BGP docker.
 BGP docker in turn runs FRR daemon to compute & update routes & nexthops.
 FRR generated routes passes through multiple modules before it is being programmed in kernel & hardware.
-The routes & nexthops are stored in each of these intermediate module and passed to next module in pipeline through various redis DB tables.
+The routes & nexthops are stored in each of these intermediate module and passed to next module in pipeline through APP_DB & ASIC_DB redis tables.
 Below flow depicts the stages in route propagation from software to hardware.